python-trio/trio/docs/source/reference-core.rst

 As an example of what this means, here's a small program in which two tasks compete for a lock.
-Notice that the task which releases the lock always immedately attempts to re-acquire it, before the other task has a chance to run.
+Notice that the task which releases the lock always immediately attempts to re-acquire it, before the other task has a chance to run.
 (And remember that we're doing cooperative multi-tasking here, so it's actually *deterministic* that the task releasing the lock will call :meth:`~Lock.acquire` before the other